What Is a Root Canal Re-Treat?

 What does the procedure involve?

 Patients are often comforted to learn that having a retreatment performed is very similar to the original procedure and can often be completed in one to two appointments.
 First, the patient is given a local anesthetic to numb the area, and a rubber dam is used to isolate the affected tooth and prevent exposure to harmful bacteria.
 The dentist will remove the crown, post and filling material to gain access to the inside of the tooth.
+Next, instruments will be used to thoroughly clean the canals and reshape them if needed.
+The dentist may use X-rays and special lighting to prevent leaving anything behind.
+Finally, the canals will be refilled and a new crown attached.

 How successful are retreatment procedures?